The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Problem 1: Depression spiral after launch failure

-When it appeared: Days 1-3 post-launch
+When it appeared: Days 1–3 post-launch.

-What happened:
+What happened

-Why it happened:
+Why it happened

-The fix:
+The fix

-Forced himself into diagnostic mode.
 Told himself: “I have 48 hours to analyze this, then I pivot or quit.
 No middle ground.”

 Problem 2: Wanted to salvage the course (sunk cost fallacy)

-When it appeared: Day 5 (pivot design phase)
+When it appeared: Day 5 (pivot design phase).

-What happened:
+What happened

 Blake kept trying to “fix” the course instead of pivoting to the cohort.
-“I already built 40 modules, maybe I just need better marketing?”

-Why it happened:
+Why it happened

 Option A: Fix the course with better marketing